barpac77/Tworzenie_Aplikacji_PWA/README.md

    npm run develop
    ```

-4. Navigate to the project directory:
+4. In different terminal navigate to the project directory:

    ```
-   cd ../frontend
+   cd frontend
    ```

 5. Install dependencies: